-Bull Run Mountain Quarry Trail is a 4.6 mile moderately trafficked loop trail located near Broad Run, Virginia that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, walking, and birding and is accessible from March until November.
+Bull Run Mountain Quarry Trail is a 4.6 mile moderately trafficked loop trail located near Broad Run, Virginia that features beautiful wild flowers and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 Dogs are not allowed and VOF closes the trails too often.